Home page Site search Site

 - Is Florence the city with all the canals?

-- No. Venice is the Italian city which has 160 little
+- No. Venice is the Italian city that has 160 little

 canals instead of streets.
 The sidewalks of this "most glamorous city in the world" (according to